jasjar72/jasjar72/README.md

-Out of all of my favorite software engineers, [@CalamityAdam](https://github.com/CalamityAdam) is one of them.
+Out of all of my favorite software engineers, [@amacarthur](https://github.com/alexmacarthur) and [@CalamityAdam](https://github.com/CalamityAdam) are two of them, in that order.